artebin/felix/notes/RaspberryPI.md

 # Raspberry

 ## Documentation

 - <https://www.raspberrypi.org/documentation/configuration/security.md>

 ## Raspbian

 1. Copy the image to the SD card
+    We can inspect the content of the image with `fdisk -lu 2012-12-16-wheezy-raspbian.img`

-2. Enable the SSH server by adding an empty file `SSH` in the boot partition.
+- Enable the SSH server by adding an empty file `SSH` in the boot partition.
 The default SSH credentials are `login=pi` and `passwd=raspberry`.

-3. Configure a WiFi network with a file `wpa_supplicant.conf`:
+- Configure a WiFi network with a file `wpa_supplicant.conf`:

     	ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
     	update_config=1